• Menu

 Even though it was after 10 pm and we’d had a very long day traveling, we walked around Mostar for hours and had it all to ourselves.
 Exploring the old town in the dark until about 1 am was one of my favorite memories of the trip.

-Day 2: Mostar and Blagaj
+Day 2 in the Balkans: Mostar and Blagaj

 • Kriva Cuprija